Skip To Main Content

 1. Court Placement: Foster child placement—a non-district child placed by the courts into a home in CV.

-2. Affidavit of Guardianship: The School Code permits a resident to allow a non-resident child to live in their home on a permanent basis.
+2. PA 1302 Residency: The School Code permits a resident to allow a non-resident child to live in their home on a permanent basis.
 The living arrangement may not be only during the school year for school purposes.
 Children meeting the requirements of this section are considered to be residents and, therefore, have all the rights & responsibilities as a resident student.

 • Likewise, the resident who sponsored the guardianship is also fully responsible and liable for the child’s education including attendance, discipline, and all school-related matters.